DanielEduardoLopez/DEVF-DeepLearning/README.md

 array([[1.]], dtype=float32)
 ```

-Thus, according to the model, the famous rabbit-duck illusion (which actually inspired this whole project) ir more a **rabbit** than a duck.
+Thus, according to the model, the famous rabbit-duck illusion (which actually inspired this whole project) is more a **rabbit** than a duck.

 ### **6. Conclusions**